terrywbrady/restBrainstorm/dataFlows.md

 # Potential Call Sequences with REST Api

+## Object References
+This documentation presumes uuid will be the primary key for api calls.

+* /api/_action_/:node

+It could be attractive to support both uuids and handles in API calls.

+Why?
+* Handles are more intuitive to new users.
+* Handles may be more accessible in an ajax add-on.
+* Handles are preserved in AIP export/import - could allow for test re-use

+* /api/_action_/uuid/:uuid
+* /api/_cation_/handle/:handle-prefix/:handle_suffix

 ## Main Page Load
 * Get breadcrumb data - returns nothing but a descriptive name at the top level
   * /api/core/hierarchy/ancestors/:node